hamedomidvar/associativeconv/README.md

 ## Selected Results
 ![Resnet](results/images/resnet_table.png)
-The results indicated with a * are from original resnet paper.
+The results indicated with a * are from the original resnet paper.
 ![Resnet](results/images/resnet_plot.png)

 ## Authors: